ShieldCommunity/SternalBoard/README.md

 ## Features
 * High-performance - Well-known libraries are used by their good resource management and cleanup.
 In addition to running most features asynchronously.
-* Fully bedrock support - Other plugins have's strange view problems
+* Bedrock support - Will look exactly the same as on other platforms with no vision problems
 * Tab system for header and footer - Customize your player's tab view
 * World blacklist - Ability to disable the scoreboard in certain worlds
 * Auto tab-completer for modern Paper, legacy, Spigot and forks
 * MiniMessage formatting support - Adventure colours like <red>hello<reset>
-* Automatic dependency download to avoid high weights - Also makes all Minecraft versions support
-* Not dependency based - The plugin will start without relying on other plugins
 * Packet-based - The plugin will not bug with plugins that use teams
 * Animated scoreboard - The scoreboard data is constantly being modified
 * Per world scoreboard - Ability to display different scoreboards in selected worlds
 * Multi-version plugin - Supports 1.7 to lastest
 * Mini-games support - The API was implemented in several mini-games supporting their custom scoreboards
 * Simple to use - Very intuitive configuration for new people
+* Maximum weight compression thanks to library downloader
+* The plugin will start without relying on other plugins

 ## How to integrate
 If you want to integrate SternalBoard to your proyect, you can use Maven and Gradle:
 Before nothing, remember that you need jitpack for it (https://jitpack.io/#ShieldCommunity/SternalBoard)